-Note that Bernese Mountain Dogs can be a little apprehensive towards strangers, but they will start to warm up with them once it gets comfortable with their presence.
+Bernese Mountain Dogs can be a little apprehensive towards strangers, but they will start to warm up with them once it gets comfortable with their presence.

 They can jump pretty high too, and when you factor in their playfulness, you can expect lots of fun in the house.
 Being loyal and faithful, the Poodle will love to snuggle and be near you.

 One thing to note is that while the Poodle can be playful, their overzealousness can sometimes hurt children by accident.
 It’s recommended you keep the Poodle on a tight watch until proven that it is proven comfortable around the kids.

 Since the Bernese Mountain Dog can be aloof towards strangers, this trait might rub off onto the Bernedoodle.
-To help mitigate this, we recommend you to socialize the Bernedoodle from a young age.
+To help mitigate this, we recommend you to socialize your Bernedoodle puppy from a young age.
 It will help them develop socialization skills that will be useful in shaping their personality and temperament!

-Absolutely!
+Bernedoodles have medium energy levels and require daily exercise!
 Due to the Bernedoodle’s size and energy levels, we recommend lots of daily walks, exercise, and mental stimulation for your Bernedoodle.

 You can add some variation to the activities so that you will not bore your dog out.
 You can try hiking (if you live near such terrain), playing in the dog park, or even opting for some water activities if you live near water bodies!
 Such activities will help to keep the dog fit and, at the same time, help to develop a stronger bond between you and the Bernedoodle.

 As explained earlier, both parents have a high level of intelligence, but the Bernese Mountain Dog is stubborn at times.
-As such, when it comes to training the Bernedoodle, we will recommend you to keep each training sessions short and varied so that your dog will not be bored easily.
+As such, when it comes to training the Bernedoodle, we will recommend you to keep each training session short and varied so that your dog will not be bored easily.